 EC declares that he has no competing interests.

-Dr Ron Daniels, Dr Tim Nutbeam, and Dr Edward Berry would like to gratefully acknowledge Dr Lewys Richmond and Dr Paul Kempen, the previous contributors to this monograph.
+Dr Ron Daniels, Dr Matt Inada-Kimand, Dr Aamir Saifuddin, Dr Tim Nutbeam, and Dr Edward Berry would like to gratefully acknowledge Dr Lewys Richmond and Dr Paul Kempen, previous contributors to this topic.
 LR and PK declare that they have no competing interests.

 Professor of Medicine